 |Founded: 2019||Founded: 2017|

-Let’s be clear: both AlignerCo and Candid will give you top-quality treatment, and by the time you’ve reached your last aligner, you’ll have the smile of your dreams.
-But the exact way you reach that dream smile will look slightly different.
+Let’s be clear: both AlignerCo and Candid will provide top quality aligners, and by the time you’ve reached your last aligner, you’ll have the smile of your dreams.
+But the exact way you reach that dream smile will vary with each provider.

-That said, each company’s product affects your treatment speed as well.
-Here are the average treatment times for AlignerCo and Candid:
+That said, each company’s product affects your treatment length, too.
+Here are the average treatment lengths for AlignerCo and Candid:

 - AlignerCo: 6 to 11 months for daytime treatment, 8 to 12 months for nighttime treatment

-AlignerCo’s treatment times can be slightly slower than the industry average, while Candid’s speed is right on par.
-However, if you respond well to treatment, your Candid orthodontist may give you the go-ahead to move on to your next aligner.
+AlignerCo and Candid have pretty similar treatment times.
+However, if you respond well to treatment, your dentist and the Candid team and/or your dentist may give you the go-ahead to move on to your next aligner.
 If so, your treatment may speed up by a few weeks.

 Pricing & Features